Best of My Love (Eagles song): Cover versions

 Prior to the release of the Eagles version as a single, John Lees released his version of "Best of My Love" as a single in 1974.
 The 5th Dimension sang a cover on their 1974 Soul and Inspiration album.
 The song was also covered by Yvonne Elliman on her 1975 album, Rising Sun.
-South African trumpeter Hugh Masekela covered the song in his 1976 album Melody Maker.
-Rod Stewart included the song on his "covers" album Still the Same...
+South African trumpeter Hugh Masekela covered the song on his 1976 album Melody Maker.

+In 1993, country duo Brooks & Dunn recorded their version for the Eagles tribute album Common Thread: The Songs of the Eagles.
+Rod Stewart included the song on his 2006 covers album Still the Same...
+Great Rock Classics of Our Time.